-Australia Study Visa
+Australia Study Visa Consultant

 Australia, officially called as Commonwealth of Australia, is a leading global education hub; it is known for its high-quality academic framework and innovative policy.
 It has over 22,000 courses to choose from across more than 1100 universities and colleges, most of which have been listed among the world’s top institutions.
 Australia is one of the top 10 happiest countries in the world, considered one of the best places to live in (Forbes 2018).
 Australia has five of the 30 best student cities in the world based on student mix, affordability, quality of life and job opportunities.
-The capital of Australia is Canberra.

 Why Study in Australia?

 Australia has become an ideal place for higher education studies, sought by many prospective international students.
 According to data from the Australian High Commission in New Delhi, the number of Indian students studying in Australia has risen to seven years.
 Indian students are increasingly opting for admission to Australian colleges, as the United States and the United Kingdom seem to shut their doors with anti-immigrant rhetoric and stricter rules that make it difficult to stay after the course has ended.
 There are plenty of other reasons why students choose Australia, Like-

 • Top-Ranked Universities